ibansadowski/angela/On SP1’s Precompiles.md

 - *Execution Trace*: A table representation, detailing every intermediate step or state transition of the computation.
 Each state transition or computational step is captured as a distinct row within these tables.

-- *Constraints*: Logical rules or relationships that tie these steps, and other tables, together.
+- *Constraints*: Logical rules or relationships that tie these steps and other tables together.
 They ensure consistency across tables by encoding the correctness of the computation.

 Together, tables and constraints capture a static snapshot of the program's execution.
 From that snapshot, we can efficiently and cryptographically verify the computation, yielding a STARK proof of correctness.